Roy-wonji/WeaveDI/docs/guide/appDiIntegration.md

 ## Discussion

-- `AppDIContainer` serves as a single entry point for dependency management
+- `WeaveDI.Container` serves as a single entry point for dependency management
 - By registering modules at app initialization, you can create and query dependency objects quickly and reliably at runtime
 - The internal `Container` optimizes performance by executing all registered modules **in parallel**
 - Factory patterns systematically manage Repository, UseCase, and Scope layers